OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The simulation of the desired performance metrics primarily requires a model of the vehicle's power-train, including the engine, the transmission, and the rear differential.
 In addition, the equation of motion for the vehicle is needed.
-A logical way to compartmentalize the vehicle model is to break it into component models matching each of these subsystems: engine, transmission, and chasis (which includes the rear differential ratio).
+A logical way to compartmentalize the vehicle model is to break it into component models matching each of these subsystems: engine, transmission, and chassis (which includes the rear differential ratio).
 In a typical problem, each of these component models will be a completely separate implementation, possibly with different authors or vendors.
 Each of these component models also requires a set of design variables which are detailed below.

-So a vehicle contains an engine, a transmission, and a chasis component.
+So a vehicle contains an engine, a transmission, and a chassis component.
 In addition to the design variables, there are three simulation variables: throttle position, gear, and velocity.
 These variables, which are independent of any design, are used during simulation, where the vehicle model is essentially being "driven" to determine the desired test metrics.
-There are also a couple of other simulation inputs, such as RPM and Power, that are required by the engine and chasis models.
+There are also a couple of other simulation inputs, such as RPM and Power, that are required by the engine and chassis models.
 These are provided by other components in the vehicle.
 For example, the engine needs an RPM to calculate its power.
 This RPM is output by the transmission component, which determines it from the vehicle's velocity and gear position.
-These inter-dependencies define the connection order for vehicle components in terms of the Data Flow: Transmission -> Engine -> Chasis.
+These inter-dependencies define the connection order for vehicle components in terms of the Data Flow: Transmission -> Engine -> Chassis.

 The full process model is shown below.